ebold123/street-grades/README.md

 - We use OSM edges & nodes.
 These are not conceptually the same as a city block, or a street.
 It would be great to merge adjacent edges into logical "city blocks" when appopriate.
 - Sometimes an OSM segment is just a few meters wrong, and we output ridiculous grades.
 - 30m elevation data isn't too accurate, since we often look at grades on streets that are just 100-200m long.
 Being 30m off can generate some less accurate grades.
+- The USGS SRTM datasets also seem to recognize building height as elevation.
+Downtown San Francisco is full of incorrectly labeled steep streets.

 # Credit
 - Thanks to open-elevation project for the concisce GDAL raster code. https://github.com/Jorl17/open-elevation